Raw hemp flowers can be smoked, vaped, or cooked.

-Take note of bad smells too — a moldy smell is not a quality of hemp terpenes — make sure if you’re weed smells sour or moldy you reach out to the customer service reps for a refund immediately.
+Take note of bad smells too — a moldy smell is not a quality of hemp terpenes — make sure if your weed smells sour or moldy you reach out to the customer service reps for a refund immediately.

 The best hemp will have a strong aroma — indicating a rich terpene profile and stronger effects.
 Hemp that hasn’t been processed or stored properly will usually smell (and taste) like grass and is likely to have low potency as well.